-9 Common Questions When Planning a Trip to China
+9 Common Questions When Planning a Trip to China For The First Time

-9 Common Questions When Planning a Trip to China
+9 Common Questions When Planning a Trip to China For The First Time

-As China is one of the largest countries in the world with a significantly diverse culture, a trip to China is surely an exciting adventure.
-However, there are many things you need to know before you go and things you need to do before you even set foot in the airport, which can make the preparation a daunting task.
+However, there are many things you need to know when planning a trip to China, which can a daunting task.
 Don’t worry!
 This article will answer the most common questions asked by China’s first-time travelers.

 1. Which places should I visit?